-Associate of Applied Science (AAS) Degree CONSTRUCTION TECHNOLOGY (Also offered in Certificate of Achievement)
+CONSTRUCTION TECHNOLOGY (Also offered in Certificate of Achievement)

 This programme is designed to prepare students to enter the profession of Construction Technology.
-Upon completion students should be able to function as construction technology technicians.
-Practical skills include preparation of bill of quantities, contract administration, building inspection, specifications, building site layout, building codes, energy efficiency and sustainable construction practices.
+Upon completion students should be able to function in a range of construction related jobs.
+Practical skills include preparation of bill of quantities, contract administration, building inspection, specifications, building site layout, building codes, energy efficiency, and sustainable construction practices.

-Note: Students who are required to take pre-college English and Mathematics courses should seek guidance from their academic advisor.
-Upon completion of the TCS225 course, students can attain a trade license to practice construction work.
+Note: Upon completion of the TCS125 course, students can attain a trade license to practice construction work.

-Career Opportunities: Students may start your career with job titles such as: Construction Maintenance Officer, Clerk of Works, Foreman, Site Office Manager, Superintendent, First-Line Supervisor, Construction and Building Inspector, Building Materials Sales Representative and School Maintenance Officer.
+Career Opportunities: Students may start your career with job titles such as: Construction Maintenance Officer, Clerk of Works, Foreman, Site Office Manager, Superintendent, First-Line Supervisor, Construction and Building Inspector, Building Materials Sales Representative, and School Maintenance Officer.